 A Stormwater Management Program (SWMP) is a set of actions and activities designed to reduce the discharge of pollutants from a regulated Small Municipal Separate Storm Sewers (MS4) to the maximum extent practicable (MEP) and to protect water quality.
 The SVID Stormwater Management Program primarily focuses on the MS4 stormwater drainage system located in the SVID Campus Facilities.
 The campus facilities consist of three areas of buildings and storage lots.
-Area One encompasses the Administration Main Office Building, which includes the Maintenance Shop, Carpenters Shop, and several associated outbuilding and sheds.
-The heavy equipment and vehicle storage yards are also located directly north of the Administrative Office Building at 120 South 11th Street.
-All stormwater outlets associated with the Administration building are piped to the City's sanitary sewer located on E. Blaine Avenue.
+Area One encompasses the Administrative Main Office, the Maintenance Shop, Carpenters Shop, Propane Filling Station, and several associated outbuildings and sheds.
+Heavy equipment and vehicle storage yards are also located directly north of the Administrative Main Office at 120 South 11th Street.
+All stormwater inlets associated with the parking lot of the Administrative Main Office are piped to the City's sanitary sewer located on E. Blaine Avenue.
 In Area Two there is the West Pipe Storage Yard located on the west side of 11th street between Yakima Valley Highway and E. Blaine Avenue.
 Whereas, in Area Three there is the Field Office and East Pipe Storage Yard located at 1105 Yakima Valley Highway.
 Figure 1 illustrates the SVID Campus Facilities and its boundaries.
-SVID currently has not made any significant modifications or expansions to its stormwater campus facilities hence the land boundaries for the campus areas are the same as the last 2022 calendar year.
+SVID did not make any significant stormwater management modifications or expansions within its campus facilities during the last 2023 calendar year.